ecmwf/metview-python/docs/api/icon/flexpart_run.rst

     :type age_classes: str or list[str]

     :param particle_splitting: Specifies the interval for ``particle_splitting`` in HHHH[:MM[:SS]] format.
 Each particle is split into two after travelling the multiple of this interval.
-If 0 (default value) is given here ``particle_splitting`` is disabled.
+If "0" (default value) is given here ``particle_splitting`` is disabled.
-    :type particle_splitting: str
+    :type particle_splitting: str, default: "0"

     :param sync_interval: All processes are synchronized with this time interval, therefore, all other time constants must be multiples of this value. ``output_interval`` and ``output_averaging_interval`` must be at least twice of this value.
 The default value is 900.
-    :type sync_interval: str
+    :type sync_interval: str, default: "0:15"

     :param ctl: Specifies the factor by which the time step must be smaller than the Lagrangian time scale (TL). ``ctl`` must be >1 for time steps shorter than the Lagrangian time scale.
 If ``ctl``<0, a purely random walk simulation is done.
 The default value -4.
-    :type ctl: number
+    :type ctl: number, default: -5.0

     :param vertical_timestep_reduction: Specifies the reduction factor (as an integer) for the time step used for vertical wind.
 The default value is 4.
-    :type vertical_timestep_reduction: number
+    :type vertical_timestep_reduction: number, default: 4

     :param subgrid_terrain:
-    :type subgrid_terrain: str
+    :type subgrid_terrain: {"on", "off"}, default: "off"

-    :param convection: Enables ``convection`` parametrization ( on or off ).
-The default value is off.
+    :param convection: Enables ``convection`` parametrization ( "on" or "off" ).
+The default value is "off".
-    :type convection: str
+    :type convection: {"on", "off"}, default: "off"

     :param output_for_each_release:
-    :type output_for_each_release: str
+    :type output_for_each_release: {"on", "off"}, default: "off"

-    :param quasi_lagrangian: Specifies whether particles should be numbered individually ( on ) or identified by the release location number ( off ).
-The default value is off.
+    :param quasi_lagrangian: Specifies whether particles should be numbered individually ( "on" ) or identified by the release location number ( "off" ).
+The default value is "off".
-    :type quasi_lagrangian: str
+    :type quasi_lagrangian: {"on", "off"}, default: "off"

     :param domain_fill: Enables the ``domain_fill`` mode.
 The possible values are as follows: